• What is Copywriting?

 Often, you’ll be able to get a pretty good guess at what people’s objections will be, but if your company/client gives you the opportunity, get on the phone and actually talk to current clients and prospective clients.
 Ask the current clients what they worried about before they bought the product and ask prospective clients what they worry about that’s keeping them from purchasing.

 This tactic of taking what people are already thinking and putting it into your copy is going to help to disarm their objections, let them know that the company understands them, and make it that much easier for them to take action.
-It might not be literal mind-reading, but really, it’s just as magical!
+It might not be literal mind reading, but really, it’s just as magical!

-Your turn!
 What objections have you had to overcome with your copy?
 Or how have you gotten into your target audiences’ heads?
 Let us know in the comments below!

-Last Updated on November 1, 2022
+Last Updated on March 17, 2024

 Filed Under: Copywriting Tips